It is 2016 as I’m writing this. I have been recovering from another bout of Depression. I have been dealing with a series of them since about 2004.

 Successful to Burnt Out: Experiences of Women on the Autism Spectrum

-You can read about how I became non functioning and regressed to a teenager in my eBook Successful to Burnt Out.
+You can read about how I became non functioning, socially exhusted, and burned out in my eBook Successful to Burnt Out.

 Over the years of my recovery journey, I’ve learned not to expect big results in a few months.
 Instead I tried to have a long term outlook.